dylan-lang/opendylan/documentation/building-with-duim/source/improve.rst

 end frame <task-frame>;

-Note that this definition does not incorporate the original ``task-text`` pane defined in `See Defining a new frame class <improve.htm#66956>`_.
+Note that this definition does not incorporate the original ``task-text`` pane defined in `Defining a new frame class <improve.htm#66956>`_.
-In fact, this part of the original interface is handled differently in the final design, and is re-implemented in `See Creating a dialog for adding new items <improve.htm#89811>`_.
+In fact, this part of the original interface is handled differently in the final design, and is re-implemented in `Creating a dialog for adding new items <improve.htm#89811>`_.

 Creating a dialog for adding new items